Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 - If it is structure then use HTML
 - If it is visual look and feel or layout trying solving with CSS
 - If it is behavior use JavaScript if you can not achieve it in HTML and CSS
-- If you can do solve it simply in plain JavaScript then do so.
+- If you can solve it simply in plain JavaScript then do so.
 - If it is more complicated or can benefit from modularization consider _YUI3_